-Program Coordinator - Anna Roberto
+Programming Director - Anna Roberto

 The Programming Coordinator is responsible for working with the Co-Directors, Unit Mentors, Unit Heads and Program Supplies Team to ensure quality, age-appropriate programming for camp-wide and unit programs.
 The Program Coordinator will also oversee the Community Service and the Camp Jenny Carnival.

 Responsible for the 24‐hour safety and security needs of all CJ staff and participants.
 Responsible for security team, and their respective schedules.
 The Security Director will work closely with the Head RA, the URJ staff, and the Advocates beginning in March.